 Contact: Program Coordinator, Nikki Lanigan, P: 604-888-7592, TF: 1-888-402-3477, or use the contact form below.

-Each course will teach on various aspects of Children’s Ministry while considering the heart and skills necessary for strong Children’s Ministry leadership.
+Each course will teach on various aspects of Children’s Ministry ensuring a thorough knowledge of the topics and applying that knowledge through practical, developmental, skill-based assignments.